Poughley Priory: History

-A commission was issued in February 1428, to inquire into the complaint made by John Dyke, who stated that he had a crown grant, under a yearly rent, of a messuage, lands, meadows, and a moiety of the water of Lambourn in the lordship of Speen, and that the prior of Poughley had recently built a mill across the water, wherethrough the water could not keep its right course, but had flooded its banks and the king's lands and meadows.
+A commission was issued in February 1428, to inquire into the complaint made by John Dyke, who stated that he had a crown grant, under a yearly rent, of a messuage, lands, meadows and a moiety of the water of Lambourn in the lordship of Speen, and that the prior of Poughley had recently built a mill across the water, through which the water could not keep its right course, but had flooded its banks and the king's lands and meadows.

 In January 1469, Pope Paul II granted to Prior Thomas Sutton of Poughley, the annual income of whose priory was stated not to exceed £50, dispensation to hold with the priory, for the term of his natural life, some other ecclesiastical benefice, usually held by a secular priest, whether it should be a rectory or vicarage, provided he was duly presented and instituted.

 This small priory was amongst the first group of religious houses for the incorporation of which Cardinal Wolsey obtained the pope's bull and the king's licence, in 1524, for the use of his college in Oxford.
 The dissolution of the monastery was formally accomplished on 14 February in that year, John Somers being prior, the spiritualities being declared of the annual value of £10 and the temporalities £61 11s.
 7d.

-The inquisitions taken at the time of its suppression showed that the priory then held the churches of Chaddleworth and Kingston, the manors of West Batterton, Peasemore, Curridge, and Bagnor, and messuages, lands, and tenements in thirty-two Berkshire parishes.
+The inquisitions taken at the time of its suppression showed that the priory then held the churches of Chaddleworth and Kingston, the manors of West Batterton, Peasemore, Curridge and Bagnor, and messuages, lands and tenements in 32 Berkshire parishes.

-In January 1527, Edward Fetyplace, Treasurer to the Charles Brandon, 1st Duke of Suffolk, wrote to Thomas Cromwell, upbraiding him with breaking his word as to granting him the site of Poughley, on the faith of which he had given Cromwell 40s. at the time of its dissolution, and yet the lease had been granted to another man.
+In January 1527, Edward Fetyplace, treasurer to Charles Brandon, 1st Duke of Suffolk, wrote to Thomas Cromwell, upbraiding him with breaking his word as to granting him the site of Poughley, on the faith of which he had given Cromwell 40s. at the time of its dissolution, and yet the lease had been granted to another man.
 This letter is of particular interest, as showing that the house of the dissolved priory was for a time occupied by scholars of Wolsey's great college then in course of erection.

-In February 1529, Fetyplace wrote again to Cromwell desiring his interest that he might be assured of more years in the farm of Poughley.
-From this letter it is evident that Cromwell had been recently visiting the dismantled priory, as Fetyplace records a visit to Poughley, on 'the Thursday after our departing,' of one John Edden who came with a cart to carry off such stuff as was appointed to go to Wolsey's College at Oxford.
+In February 1529, Fetyplace wrote again to Cromwell, requesting his support to secure a longer term for the lease of the farm at Poughley.
+From this letter, it is evident that Cromwell had recently visited the dismantled priory, as Fetyplace mentions a visit to Poughley on "the Thursday after our departing" by one John Edden, who arrived with a cart to collect items designated for Wolsey’s College at Oxford.

-Certain 'wages' or pensions were being paid in 1530 by Wolsey to the dispossessed canons and monks of the dissolved houses.
-An entry was made that year of 'wages of 3 canons at Poughley, 40s.'
+Certain "wages" or pensions were being paid in 1530 by Wolsey to the dispossessed canons and monks of the dissolved houses.
+An entry was made that year of "wages of 3 canons at Poughley, 40s.".
 The same year goods were sold at Poughley that realised £29, and the bells were valued at £33 6s.
 8d.